 Winter weather takes a significant toll on the battery.
 So always make sure the battery is in a good shape by getting the battery and your car’s alternator tested frequently either by a car battery tester or taking it to the shop.
 Also, it is a good idea to keep a portable battery jumper inside the car just in case.

 12. Only Drive If You Are in Good Condition

 Both you and your car should only go out on the road if you’re both ready and prepared.
 Your body and mind should be in a good mood so that you can drive as effectively and responsibly as possible.
 Always be looking way ahead!
 While this is a good rule for driving in any season, it’s especially true during winter.
-Looking ahead farther than you normally would will help you detect any patches of black ice, roadside construction and maintenance, or any other drivers that are experiencing road trouble.
+Looking ahead farther than you normally would help you detect any patches of black ice, roadside construction, and maintenance, or any other drivers that are experiencing road trouble.

 If you’re too hungry, treat yourself to a hot meal before heading out.
 If you’re sick or tired, feel free to give yourself a coffee, a nap, or some medicine and tea.
 You’ll perform better when it comes to how to drive in snow when you’re not cranky or groggy!